 Significant Contribution to Food Safety Award

 The Significant Contribution to Food Safety award recognises a person or group that has made an improvement to food safety in New Zealand.
-Nominations for 2019 are now open until 23 May 2019.
-Read on to find out how to nominate.
+Stay tuned for 2020 nominations.

 About the award

 Sponsored by New Zealand Food Safety, the Significant Contribution to Food Safety Award recognises an individual, team, or organisation that has made a significant improvement to food safety in New Zealand.
 This could include developing or improving a food safety process or operation.
 It could be in one sector, or across a few sectors.